Pylons/pyramid/docs/designdefense.rst

 nature, the only requirement to use one is to make sure you wrap a single object in a security proxy and make sure to access that object normally when you want proxy security checks to happen.
-It is possible to override the :mod:`repoze.bfg` "traverser" for a given application (see :ref:`changing_the_traverser`).
+It is possible to override the :mod:`pyramid` "traverser" for a given application (see :ref:`changing_the_traverser`).
 To get Zope3-like behavior, it is possible to plug in a different traverser which returns Zope3-security-proxy-wrapped objects for each traversed object